 As mentioned, one way to diffuse your pup’s nervous energy is by tiring her out.
 Make sure she gets regular exercise by doing activities that are appropriate for her age and ability level.
 If your anxious dog is pleasantly fatigued instead of bubbling with energy, she’s more likely to spend her alone time napping than stressing out in your absence.

-5. Naturally ease nerves with calming treats.
+5. Naturally ease nerves with natural supplements

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified healthcare professional.